eymengunay/EoAirbrakeBundle/README.md

 ## Configuration reference

 ```
 eo_airbrake:
+    # Omit this key if you need to enable/disable the bundle temporarily
+    # If not given, this bundle will ignore all exceptions and won't send any data to remote.
     api_key: YOUR-API-KEY
     # By default, the notifier uses a socket connection to send the exceptions to Airbrake,
     # which WON'T wait for a response back from the server.
     # If this is not derisable for your application, you can pass async: false
     # and the notifier will send an syncronous notification using cURL.
     async: true
+    # If you are using your own hosted implementation of
+    # Airbrake (such as Errbit) you will have to specify your custom host name.
+    host: errbit.example.com
+    # You might want to ignore some exceptions such as http not found, access denied etc.
+    # By default this bundle ignores all HttpException instances. (includes HttpNotFoundException, AccessDeniedException)
+    # To log all exceptions leave this array empty.
+    ignored_exceptions: ["Symfony\Component\HttpKernel\Exception\HttpException"]

 ```

 ## Usage